Gifted Student Stories

 Personalized Learning Opportunities at Davidson Academy

-The Personalized Learning Plan (PLP) is a hallmark of the Davidson Academy curriculum and experience.
+The Prospective Learning Plan (PLP) is a hallmark of the Davidson Academy curriculum and experience.
 We recognize that each individual student has their own needs and we encourage gifted learners to pursue their passions and interests through a customized learning experience.
-The PLP extends to students who attend classes in person at our campus in Reno, Nevada and online learners who take classes through our accredited online high school.
+The PLP extends to students who attend classes in person at our campus in Reno, Nevada and online learners who take classes through our accredited online campus.
 Students applying for the Academy's online campus should be between 11 and 16 years old as of September 30, in the school year for which they are applying.

 Gifted students create their PLP with input from parents and Davidson Academy staff members.
 The PLP is an adaptable document.
 Independent study, internships, online high school and college classes and more may be part of a student’s PLP while at Davidson Academy.

 The goal of the PLP is to personalize the learning experience to each individual’s abilities and interests.
 Our team at Davidson Academy remains open to new opportunities for students and is committed to finding the best fit for each learner.

 Below, find a couple stories of real students at Davidson Academy and the ways they have customized PLPs to their unique interests and needs.